MWATelescope/sda_bf/README.md

 # sda_bf
 Space Domain Awareness beamformer control/test code

-Communicates with MWA beamformers via a Raspberry Pi installed on a custom PCB, connected to one or more RxDoC cards.
+Communicates with MWA beamformers via Raspberry Pi's installed on a custom PCB, connected to one or more RxDoC cards.

 Files in the 'bfif' directory are for PCB's based on the MWA long-baseline tile hardware, where a single beamformer is connected via a 'Beam Former Interface' box (BFIF).

-  - bfif_lib.py - classes to control a BFIF board and MWA beamformer
+  - bfif_lib.py - classes to control a BFIF board and MWA beamformer.
-  - bftest.py - script to exercise individual dipoles or delay lines
+  - bftest.py - script to exercise individual dipoles or delay lines.
   - point.py - script to turn on the BF and point it at a given alt/az.
+  - tile_geometry.py - functions to calculate beamformer delays from alt/az values.

 Files in the 'eda1' directory are for SDA boxes based on the beamformer controllers used in the original 'Engineering Development